abbi-gaurav/abbi-gaurav.github.io/_posts/2014-10-08-Scala-putting-the-pieces-together.md

 }
 {% endhighlight %}

-This function takes takes two parameter:
+This function takes takes two parameters:

-1.  **function**, this is a function that when executed returns a value of type O (which can be any type)
+1.  **function**, this is a function when executed returns a value of type O (which can be any type)
-2.  **numRuns**, this is number of iterations for which to call the computation to arrive at the statitics, its default value is 5
+2.  **numRuns**, this is number of iterations for the computation to arrive at the statitics, its default value is 5

 The important thing to note here is that function is a **call-by-name** parameter, this means, it will be evaluated lazily when required or called.
-The functions body is self explanatory where it performs the computation **numRuns** times plus 5, which is later dropped.
+The functions body is self-explanatory where it performs the computation **numRuns** times plus 5, which is later dropped.
 This extra 5 computation calls let the JVM perform any optimizations and also avoid taking into account intial warm-ups.
-I just choose 5, but it can be any number based on requirements.
+I chooe 5, aribitratily, it can be any number based on the requirements.

 Two basic statistical values are calclulated: